 I think the screenshot below tells it all.
 You can find it in Settings and then under Preferences.

 If you go to Settings -> Subscriptions, there at the extreme right , you’ll find a small box which helps you filter subscriptions through tags, name or URL.
 Its pretty handy if you want to make changes to subscriptions within a particular tag.

 We know that Google Reader offers a feed sharing feature, but recently it also introduced sharing with notes, which helps you to add your point of view to the feed which you are sharing.
 You will find the Share with note button at the bottom of each post in your reader.

 I hope these features will further help you to use Google Reader more productively.
 What Reader features do you find the best?

 Abhijeet Mukherjee is addicted to the internet and loves blogging and freelance writing.
-He blogs about tech tweaks, blogging tips, productivity hacks at Jeet Blog
+He blogs about tech tweaks, blogging tips, productivity hacks at [NO LONGER WORKS] Jeet Blog